Masterpiece (2000 film)

-Masterpiece (Obra maestra) is a 2000 Spanish comedy-drama film directed and written by David Trueba.
-It stars Ariadna Gil, Santiago Segura and Pablo Carbonell.
+Masterpiece (Obra maestra) is a 2000 Spanish comedy film directed and written by David Trueba.
+It stars Ariadna Gil, Santiago Segura, and Pablo Carbonell.

 Plot

 The plot tracks two male friends, a film director and a wannabe leading man, preparing a musical film, intended to star Amanda Castro, a Spanish cinema diva at a low ebb.
 Upon the rejection from the latter, the two friends kidnap Castro and force her to star in the film.

 Production

 The film was produced by Fernando Trueba PC and Buenavida producciones, with the participation of TVE, Vía Digital and Amiguetes Entertainment.
 Shooting locations included the mountains of the Madrid region.

 Release

 The screenplay was penned by David Trueba.
 Owing to superficial similarities of the plot with Cecil B. Dementeds, lawyers representing the latter film threatened to take legal measures.
 Distributed by Lolafilms, the film was theatrically released in Spain on 27 October 2000.
 It grossed €1,056,713 (249,699 admissions).